ptomato/ratify/README.md

 interface.
 The "s" in Osxcart is silent.

-Right now, the Osxcart library includes a module for reading and writing property lists (".plist" files) in XML format, and a module for importing and exporting RTF documents to and from GtkTextBuffers.
+Right now, the Osxcart library includes a module for importing and exporting RTF documents to and from GtkTextBuffers.

 ## How To Use It ##